-The continued and greater distribution of two vaccines is good news, for sure.
+The continued and greater distribution of vaccines is good news, for sure.
 However, any vaccination acceptance has still not reached levels necessary for “herd immunity.”
 That will take more months and much more acceptance by the general public.
 Simply put, there is still a long way to go.
-So, the best approach is to avoid being exposed to this virus.
+So, the best approach is to get vaccinated AND avoid being exposed to this virus.
 As a common-sense reminder, CDC always recommends everyday actions to help prevent the spread of any respiratory disease such as COVID-19.
 Those actions include:

 - Wear a face mask –even if vaccinated– when indoors in a public place (more on face masks below in this list)

 - Avoid close contact with people who are sick